List of Coronation Street characters introduced in 1982: Sharon Gaskell

-Sharon Bentley (also Gaskell), played by Tracie Bennett, first appeared onscreen during the episode airing on 1 March 1982, and remained until her departure on 4 January 1984, later making a brief return in 1999.
+Sharon Gaskell (formerly Bentley), played by Tracie Bennett, first appeared onscreen during the episode airing on 1 March 1982, and remained until her departure on 4 January 1984, later making a brief return in 1999.
 Sharon is introduced as a sixteen-year-old in foster care and is due to go to long-term foster parents, the Boltons.
 She is instead fostered by Len (Peter Adamson) and Rita Fairclough (Barbara Knox) in Weatherfield.
 She enjoys her stay initially, coming to see Len and Rita as parents, but she argues with Len at her 17th birthday party.
 After Len finds Sharon's boyfriend Steve Dunthorne (Howard Grace) trying to lead her upstairs, he forbids the pair from having sex.
 She decides to meet the Boltons, her other potential foster family, but decides that she prefers Len and Rita.

 Sharon falls for Brian Tilsley (Christopher Quinten) and begins pursuing him, despite the fact he is married.
 Brian notices her interest, but remains faithful to Gail (Helen Worth) and although he did not encourage Sharon, he does not put her straight either, since he enjoys the attention.
 She begins babysitting for the couple, and on Brian's birthday, Sharon gives him a keyring, making Brian finally set her straight; however, she ignores him and steals a photograph.
 Gail sees them fighting over this, and dismisses Sharon's feelings as a teenage crush and asks Rita to have a word with her.
 Sharon claims that she and Brian are in love, and that Brian had initiated it.
 Later that year, she begins working as a kennel maid in Sheffield, living with the Stringer family.
 Len offers her an apprenticeship at the yard so she could stay in Weatherfield but Sharon refuses, feeling she needs a new start.

 Sharon returns after hearing about Len's death in a road accident.
 There, she catches Curly Watts' (Kevin Kennedy) eye.
 She is embarrassed when Curly reads out a poem about his feelings for her, but agrees to go out with him.
 On their date, they meet Terry Duckworth (Nigel Pivaro), and Sharon ditches Curly to go to a UB40 concert with Terry.
 Sharon returns to Sheffield the next day.